Jagomeiister/Project-Raven/README.md

    ```bash
    npm install
    ```
+**Note:** ffmpeg must be installed and available in your system PATH.

 ## Running the Bot
 After creating the `.env` file and installing dependencies, start the bot with: